felias-fogg/dw-link/docs/manual.md

 Further, one needs a 10 kΩ pullup resistor on the RESET line.
 According to reports of other people, 4.7 kΩ might also work.
 Higher values than 10 kΩ are not advisable, though, because the signal quality might suffer.
 Pullups with less than 4.7kΩ probably will not work because the debugWIRE interface is not strong enough.
 The Arduino Uno has already a pullup of 10 kΩ, so one does not need another one.

-Other Arduino boards, such as the Nano, are a bit harder to modify, while a Pro Mini, for example, can be used without a problem, provided the DTR line of the FTDI connector is not connected.
-In general, I suggest to use debugWIRE on boards you have complete control over the hardware, e.g., the boards you have designed yourself.
+Other Arduino boards, such as the [Nano, are a bit harder to modify](https://mtech.dk/thomsen/electro/arduino.php), while a Pro Mini, for example, can be used without a problem, provided the DTR line of the FTDI connector is not connected.
+In general, it is a good idea to get hold of a schematic of the board you are going to debug.
+Then it is easy to find out what is connected to the RESET line, and what needs to be removed.

+The debugger will test the RESET line before attempting to start a debugWIRE session and will report on whether the pull-up is to weak or whether there is a capacitive load.
+However, there is no guarantee that passing the test leads to error-free communication between the hardware debugger and the target.
+For instance, the debugger cannot check whether the pull-up is too strong.

+<a name="worstcase"></a>
+### 2.4 Worst-case scenario

+So, what is the worst-case scenario?
+As described in [Section 1](#section1), first the DWEN fuse is programmed using ISP programming.
+Then one has to power-cycle in order to reach the debugWIRE state, in which you can communicate with the target over the RESET line.
+If this kind of communication fails, you cannot put the target back in a state, in which ISP programming is possible.
+Your MCU is *bricked*.
+There are two ways out here.
+First you can try to make the RESET line compliant with the debugWIRE requirements.
+Then you should be able to connect to the target using the hardware debugger.
+Second, you can use high-voltage programming, where 12 volt have to applied to the RESET pin.
+So you either remove the chip from the board and do the programming offline or you remove any connection from the RESET line to the Vcc rail and other components on the board.
+Then you can use either an existing high-voltage programmer or you build one on a breadboard (see my [HV programmer on the fly](https://github.com/felias-fogg/RescueAVR)).

 ## 3. Installation and example sessions